-Centennial Child Custody Attorneys
+Centennial Child Custody Attorney

 Solutions Based Family Law is dedicated to providing clients with comprehensive legal counsel.

-If you are involved in or will be involved in a child custody case in Centennial or the surrounding areas, our firm can help you understand your legal rights and options, the laws concerning your case, popular co-parenting schedules, and other information relevant to your case.
-We can also help with cases in which a parent is trying to relocate with the child post-divorce.
+Suppose you are involved in or will be involved in a custody case in Centennial or the surrounding areas in Colorado.
+In that case, our law firm can help you understand your legal rights and options, the laws concerning your custody case, popular co-parenting schedules, and other relevant information.

-The court cannot legally consider either party’s:
+The Colorado court cannot legally consider either party’s:

 • Income or salary